Thoracostomy: Technique

-Risks/complications
+Risks and complications

 Rare complications are mostly due to placement technique, inexperience of the interventionist, and emergent vs. elective circumstances.
 The most common complications are recurrent pneumothorax (incomplete recovery, but an expected course), infection, and organ injury (due to mechanical damage).

 Esophageal injury is rare.
 If saliva and chyme contents drain from the chest tube, that should raise suspicion of esophageal injury.
 The main treatment of esophageal injury is surgical repair.
 The stomach is also rarely injured.
 Proper technique and not using a trocar during the procedure decreases the risk of this from occurring.